sairam-s0/billing-system/README.md

 | Architecture | SPA (Single-Page App)  |

 ---
+#NOTE

 ## Please leave a review or create a pull request if you can contribute

-### this is for small businesses who cannot go with a fully fledged software application
+**this is for small businesses who cannot go with a fully fledged software application**